 In order for a branding effort to be successful, a company must first identify its core philosophies, such as its mission statement and values.

-Therefore, as determine your brand’s value proposition to the consumer is important, it is the basis of building a successful brand that would represent your company.
+Therefore, as determining your brand’s value proposition to the consumer is important, it is the basis of building a successful brand that would represent your company.

 Finding a value proposition would take you to know your customer and your business well.
 It doesn’t end there, you need to understand how your product or service fits into the consumer-driven world.